mubahood/katogo-react/ONESIGNAL_AUTO_REGISTRATION_FIX.md

 This ensures:
 - ✅ User is linked to OneSignal player ID
-- ✅ Device is registered with BlitXpress backend
+- ✅ Device is registered with UgFlix backend
 - ✅ User segmentation tags are applied
 - ✅ Backend can send targeted notifications